lhrolim/pragma-challenge/answers_readme.md

 ## Assumptions and Questions

 * Do we really need to pull data every 5 seconds ?
 Can we think of a larger interval ?
 * On the client side should we care if the temperature changes or only if the status have ?
 If the later is enough we could reduce the number of refreshs.
 Also, if that's the case considering that the number of beers could expand we could filter by only the problematic ones
+* In order to save bandwith and for keeping the presentation responsabilities at the client-side at this point in time I'm returning only a numeric value on the status and letting the interface decide on the right strings.
+This could change eventually depending on the roadmap of the product

 ## Follow Ups